Murasamess/Murasamess.github.io/_posts/2020-05-21-diff-privacy.markdown

 around the proofs presented.
 This was one of our first meetings, and I had no experience with statistics or learning theory before the session.

-We also discussed choice of the privacy budget \epsilon and with the idea of a "trusted database curator."
-Differential privacy is a powerful guarantee, but if your curator is a large technology company, then we might not trust them to care about our privacy.
+We also discussed choice of the privacy budget \epsilon and the idea of a "trusted database curator."
+Differential privacy is a powerful guarantee, but if the curator is a large technology company, then we might not trust them to care about our privacy.

 ## Tangents